What do we know about HS2?

 In June 2013 the government revised the cost of the project upwards, due to an increase in the amount of tunnelling required on the route.
 This took the estimated budget from £32.7bn to £42.6bn at present values - with the cost of phase one increasing from £16bn to £22bn.

-The scheme's chairman, Sir David Higgins, said building work on the northern section should be accelerated by reaching as far as Crewe by 2027, instead of aiming for Birmingham by 2026.
+The scheme's chairman, Sir David Higgins, said building work on the northern section should be accelerated to reach as far as Crewe by 2027, instead of aiming for Birmingham by 2026.

 In a report for the government, called HS2 Plus, he said the second phase of HS2 could then be completed by 2030 instead of 2033.